Accords-Library/accords-library.com/README.md

   - GraphQL endpoint
   - Multilanguage support
   - Markdown format for the rich text fields
-  - Use webhooks to notify the front-end of updates
+  - Use webhooks to notify the front-end and image processor of updates

 #### [Image Processor](https://github.com/Accords-Library/img.accords-library.com)